VedikaBehera/VedikaBehera/README.md

 I’m curious about what drives consumer decisions, blending psychology and business insights. <br>
 With a Psychology degree and an MBA from IIM Trichy, I currently lead category growth at Swiggy.

-I’ve managed chocolates at Instamart and was part of the founding team for Snacc, Swiggy’s QSR venture, focusing on category metrics, operations, growth, and vendor partnerships.
+I’ve managed a 70+Cr portfolio at Instamart and I'm part of the founding team for Snacc, Swiggy’s QSR venture, which scaled from 4 to 60+ locations, My focus area include category metrics, supply & operations, growth,and vendor partnerships, all driven by data-driven strategies.
-<br>Data guides my strategic decisions.